-The modelling analyses assess the likelihood that respect to the ones from other sources, the contribution from DPS in its current configuration in exceeding the limits and targets on ambient concentrations of $NO_2$ and metals is limited, and very limited in the case of particulate matter.
+The modelling analyses assess the likelihood that respect to the ones from other sources, for both scenarios (TOC and NOC) the contribution from DPS in exceeding the limits and targets on ambient concentrations of $NO_2$ and metals is limited, and very limited in the case of particulate matter.
+For all considered pollutants, concentration indicators for NOC scenario are somewhat lower than the corresponding ones for TOC scenario, as the result of lower emissions from DPS units, considered as a whole.